BallAerospace/COSMOS/_posts/2020-03-17-protocol-rate.markdown

 ---
 layout: news_item
-title: 'Protocol Rate'
+title: "Protocol Rate"
 date: 2020-03-17 08:00:00 -0700
 author: jmthomas
 categories: [post]
 ---

 Protocols were introduced into COSMOS in version 4.0.0 and were previously discussed in [this post](/news/2019/06/05/protocols/).
 We recently had a question at Ball about how to reduce the telemetry rate of a high speed target so I thought I would walk through the problem and solution.

 ### The Problem

 One COSMOS server was connected to a high speed telemetry target that was generating telemetry at 10Hz.
 Another COSMOS server was [chained](/docs/chaining/) to this and did not need this high speed data.
 How do you reduce the data rate coming into the chained server?

 ### The Solution

 We can first model the chaining using the COSMOS demo.
-The format for the cmd_tlm_server.txt file is given in the [chaining documentation](https://cosmosrb.com/docs/chaining/#example-cmdtlmserver-configuration-for-child-cmd_tlm_server_chaintxt) and already exists in the COSMOS demo.
+The format for the cmd_tlm_server.txt file is given in the [chaining documentation](https://cosmosrb.com/docs/chaining#example-cmdtlmserver-configuration-for-child-cmd_tlm_server_chaintxt) and already exists in the COSMOS demo.
 The demo also includes a deconflicting port definition file in system_alt_ports.txt.
 To start the two server instances from the command line we can type:

 ```
 ruby demo\tools\CmdTlmServer
 ```

 And in another terminal start the chained server:

 ```
 ruby demo\tools\CmdTlmServer --system system_alt_ports.txt --config cmd_tlm_server_chain.txt
 ```

 Now we need to implement a custom protocol to slow down the telemetry rate on the chained server.
-Note that the built-in protocols are fully described on the [Protocols](/docs/protocols) page and also mentioned on the [Interfaces](/docs/interfaces/#protocols) page.
+Note that the built-in protocols are fully described on the [Protocols](/docs/protocols) page and also mentioned on the [Interfaces](/docs/v4/interfaces#protocols) page.

 ### Custom Protocols

 Let's assume we want to slow down the INST ADCS packet which the demo generates at 10Hz.
 First create a new file called config/targets/INST/lib/drop_protocol.rb.
 This protocol will drop data until we get the rate we want.
 It looks like this:

 ```